areias/wallpaper/README.md

     jsn=json.loads(text.decode('utf-8'))
 ```

-request 100 ids at a time, and randomly choose 1

-query their s3 storage directly and some googline shows s3 options instad of medium you can do resize_type=STREAM_FULL
+With the photo ID in hand, we can query their s3 storage directly and some googling shows that among the s3 options instead of medium you can do `resize_type=STREAM_FULL` to download the picture in the highest resolution.

 ```python